potatoqualitee/twitch/tvbot/README.md

 If you are on a Windows 10 machine and running PowerShell 5.1, the bot will open a new window, then minimize to the taskbar as a notify icon.
 Note: Windows Terminal does not support minimizing the bot to the taskbar.
 You'll have to use `powershell.exe`, unless you specify `-NoHide`.

-To run the bot in the current console, use the `NoHide` parameter.
+To run the bot in the current console, use the `-NoHide` parameter.

 ```
 Start-TvBot -NoHide